 - Make larger meals with the intention of freeze-drying the excess

-- Save up to 1500 lbs of food per year freeze-drying at home (Harvest Right)
+- Save up to 1500 lbs of food per year by freeze-drying at home (Harvest Right)

 - Save money by freeze-drying garden produce or meat you find on sale